 Herman, Edward S. The Real Terror Network: Terrorism in Fact and Propoganda.
 Boston: South End Press, 1988.

-_____ and Noam Chomsky.
+Noam Chomsky.
 Manufacturing Consent.
 New York: Pantheon Books, 1988.

 Herzog, Arthur.
 Vesco: From Wall Street to Castro’s Cuba: The Rise, Fall, and Exile of the King of White Collar Crime.
 New York, Doubleday, 1987.

 Hobbs, Robert Carelton, and Gail Levin.
 Abstract Expressionism: The Formative Years.
 Ithica, New York: Herbert G. Johnson Museum of Art, Cornell University, and Whitney Museum of American Art, New York, 1978.